claudiabuonocore/copilot-bootcamp-session1/README.md

-# GitHub Copilot Bootcamp: Agent Mode Basics
+# AI Coding Assistant Enablement Bootcamp: Session 1

 _Learn how to use GitHub Copilot's Agent mode to handle complex, multi-step coding tasks_